 Increased Predictability Through Evolved Risk Management

-To continue on the same notion, reducing the risk of “surprises” or waste activities as rework has then again benefits of its own, like increased predictability.
+To continue on the same notion, reducing the risk of “surprises” or non-value-adding activities as rework has, then again, benefits of its own, like increased predictability.

 Unrealistic estimation and the lack of predictability are other common project management issues, rooted in the design of traditional PM.
 It is hard to be realistic about your estimations when you can only base them on your gut-feeling.
 It becomes even harder, combined with the high amounts of risk and uncertainty up until the late phases of the project when you deliver.